 ON THIS PAGE

-Appointments to the University Tenure Line (UTL), Non-tenure Line (NTL) or Medical Center Line (MCL) in the School of Medicine are initiated by departmental action.
+Appointments to the University Tenure Line (UTL), Non-tenure Line (NTL) or University Medical Line (UML) in the School of Medicine are initiated by departmental action.
 A department chair must present the case for a new faculty appointment to the Vice Dean and obtain formal authorization from him or her before a search can be launched.

 Departmental faculty and the School administration must regard every search authorization as a potential long-term commitment.
 The Vice Dean's authorization is based upon the availability of resources (including a billet commitment) and an assessment of the department's present and predicted future needs in research, teaching and clinical activities, as well as priority judgments both within the department and between departments.
 Contributions to interdisciplinary institutes may also play a role in assigning authorizations to departments.